tahiri-lab/phyTransformer/README.md

-Here’s an improved version of your README:

----

 # phyTransformer

 Welcome to the **phyTransformer** repository!
 This project explores the capabilities of Transformer models in the field of biology, particularly focusing on biological sequences.
 It provides a comprehensive review and practical implementation of these models, comparing their performance on various biological classification tasks.